pa3k-lu/main/README.md

 ## Over-the-Air updates (OTA)

 OTA updates are supported.
-They were tested without public releases.

 Currently supported OTA updates are to the following releases:

 - 4.6.0.13
 - 4.5.0.24